The majority of my personal projects are purpose built solutions, where I am user (and know exactly what my requirements are :P)

-I also have been learning web design, which has come in handy.
+Apart from this project, I also have been learning web design on the side, which has come in handy.

-Other stuff on my GitHub, mainly stars for interesting projects.
+Other stuff can be found on my GitHub, mainly stars for interesting projects.
 GitHub is a great place to find and share examples of code and usages of (obscure) libraries.

-Uni was full of Maths, Physics and Electrical Engineering subjects.
-But, as computing students, we're obviously more interested in the computing subjects.
-Course projects included building a terrible Connect 4 game in Java, endeavouring to implement a pipelined processor with VHDL, and building a scalable video transcoding service on AWS.
+Oh, Uni.
+Maths, Physics, Electrical Engineering.
+As a computing student I was always more interested in the computing subjects.
+Uni projects included building a terrible Connect 4 game in Java, a processor with VHDL, DES encryption on a Zedboard, and building a scalable video transcoding service on AWS.